MazinCE/Veecom/README.md

 ## Loading a program <a name="program"></a>
-	You'll need a RISC-V C/C++ compiler, I personaly use this one for my windows machine https://gnutoolchains.com/risc-v/ Linker file and startup code must configured correctly take a look at the included demo.
+	You'll need a RISC-V C/C++ compiler, I personally use this one for my windows machine https://gnutoolchains.com/risc-v/ Linker file and startup code must configured correctly take a look at the included demo.
 	Load the generated binary file to the memory module.